alexmasselot/kibana-plugin-howto-infra/blog/README.md

 The second step is to set `tweets` as default the index, create the demo searches, visualisations and dashboard.
 This is done populating ElasticSearch indexes from *a priori* saved data, and is actually achieved by the ES data instantiation step.

+The last step is to import mappings, searches, visualization and dashboards, in order to have Kibana already setup when opening it the first time.
+As for the tweet data, those features are conveniently stored in a `.kibana` index in ElasticSearch.
-But there is again a chicken and egg problem: we needed to create a dashboard, in order to save it, in order to download it.
+But here is again a chicken and egg problem: we needed to create a dashboard, in order to save it, in order to download it.
 Initial configurations had to be built at once by hand.
 A script to save them is available: [`containers/elasticsearch-initial-data/dump/kibana-download.js`](https://github.com/alexmasselot/kibana-plugin-howto-infra/blob/master/docker-containers/elasticsearch-initial-data/dump/kibana-download.js).

 ##### Jenkins